The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 |---|---|

-relative | Element stays in normal flow; offset by top/right/bottom/left from its original spot.
-Doesn't affect other elements' layout. |
+relative | Stays in normal flow; offsets from its own original position.
+Doesn't affect other elements. |

 absolute | Removed from flow.
-Positioned relative to the nearest positioned ancestor (position not static) or the viewport.
-Use with top/right/bottom/left. |
+Positioned against the nearest positioned ancestor (or viewport). |

 fixed | Removed from flow.
-Positioned relative to the viewport (stays in place on scroll).
-Use for sticky headers, modals, floating buttons. |
+Positioned against the viewport — stays in place on scroll. |

-sticky | Hybrid: acts like relative until a scroll threshold (e.g. top: 0), then "sticks" like fixed within its parent.
-Good for sticky nav bars. |
+sticky | In flow until a scroll threshold (e.g. top-0), then sticks like fixed within its parent. |

-Final Tips & Quick Cheatsheet
+Final Tips

 - Props are read-only; state is reactive and local.

-Suspensefor fallbacks. - For app-level state, know tradeoffs:
+Suspensefor fallbacks. - For app-level state:

 - File-based routing (Next.js): Routes come from

-/api. - Props vs State: Props = parent → child read-only; State = component-owned, updates UI.
+/api. - Props vs State: Props = parent → child, read-only; State = component-owned, updates UI.

-[...new Set(arr)]for primitives. ==vs===:==== strict (type + value);=== loose, coerces types.nullvsundefined:undefined= unset/missing;null= intentionally empty.
-Both falsy;typeof nullis"object".- Debounce: wait X ms after the last event before running a function.
+[...new Set(arr)]for primitives. ==vs===:===strict (type + value);==coerces types first.nullvsundefined:undefined= unset/missing;null= intentionally empty.
+Both falsy;typeof nullis"object".- Debounce: Wait X ms after the last event before running the function.

 - Deep clone: